citp/privacy-policy-historical/i/iu/iun/iuniverse.com.md

-> *The following text is extracted and transformed from the iuniverse.com privacy policy that was archived on 2006-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061208151617id_/http%3A//www.iuniverse.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the iuniverse.com privacy policy that was archived on 2007-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070630165519id_/http%3A//www.iuniverse.com/privacy.htm) for the most accurate reproduction.*

-# iUniverse - Privacy Policy
+# Privacy Policy

 _Updated: March 4, 2004_